jeffmccune/resume/index.md

 > service deployment automation, DevOps and Cloud Infrastructure automation.
 > Grew and managed all aspects of the business, including employees and
 > partnerships.
 Invented small command line tools to fill product gaps in
 > Google Cloud Platform and Puppet Enterprise.
-Example solutions delivered to
+Solutions delivered to
 > customers include:

 >  * [puppet_sync][puppet_sync] - Implementation of [Code